0xfps/python-solidity-blockchain-smart-contract-course/README.md

 # python-solidity-blockchain-smart-contract-course

-Here, I will make updates in a course of 6 months, with all I have learnt in Python solidity course
+25th February, 2022.

+Hi, my name is Anthony, I'm 19.

+This is my first course in the blockchain ecosystem, hopefully, I will make commits to this repository everyday for the next 6 months [i.e February - August]

+Hopefully, with over this course of 6 months, I will have what it takes to be a junior solidity engineer, get a solidity or blockchain job, fund my young startup and grow in the blockchain ecosystem.

+Thanks.